thecppzoo/thecppzoo.github.io/power-set-covariant-return-type-revisited.md

     auto font = Font{"Times New Roman", 14, # bold_and_strike_through};
 ```

 But such syntax does not exist at all.
 C++ is deficient with respect to the argument lists, there is syntax only for the position.
-Python, for example, at least allows named parameter lists (dictionary in Python's case), but of course, incurs a runtime cost for that.
+Python, for example, at least allows named parameter lists (dictionary), but of course, incurs a runtime cost for that.
 More generally:

 1. Positional parameters are brittle: the function owner can remove and add a parameter and the call sites get invalidated without creating an error because the total number of parameters and the order of types the same
 2. Most of the times the order of parameters is arbitrary, there is no objective superior order; thus
-    1. There is no practical way to express default values
+    1. There is no practical way to express default values, for example, if the user wants to specify strike-through it needs to specify the preceding flags too.
-    2. because it is arbitrary, programmers must remember the arbitrary order,
+    2. because the order is arbitrary, programmers must remember it,
         1. which is a productivity waste,
         2. forces programmers to remember useless things,
         3. to count positions,